snorpey/jpg-glitch/README.md

 run ```npm install``` from within the ```build/``` folder to install the dependencies of the build script.

 to build, run ```grunt production``` from within the ```build/``` folder. the optimized files will get copied to the ```production/``` folder.

+glitch code
+---
+if you're a developer and just interested in the code for the glitch effect, there's a separate repository for that: [glitch-canvas](https://github.com/snorpey/glitch-canvas).

 third party code used in this experiment
 ---